higgintop/cheers_take2/README.md

 The program outputs a cheer in the following format:

 > Give me an...
 A

 > Give me a...
 B

 > Give me a...
 B

 > Give me a...
 Y

 > Abby's just GRAND!

-* Follow the proper grammatical for 'a' and 'an'
+* Follow the proper grammatical rules for 'a' and 'an'
 * Ignore all special characters (i.e. non-word characters) when printing the cheer (Give me a ...)
 * Don't ignore special characters for the last outputted line (__'s just GRAND!)
 * Print the user's name out as it was originally input for the "just GRAND" line